otam-mato/nodejs_mysql_web_app_jenkins_azure_devsecops/README.md

 ## Testing

-To test the app and functionality of the builds we implement the test stages with the following test cases:
+Test stages to test the app and the builds functionality suggest the following test cases:

 1. Test the NodeJS app:
 <br><br>